 A Test of MDMA-Assisted Psychotherapy in People With Posttraumatic Stress Disorder

-This randomized, double-blind placebo-controlled study assessed the safety and effectiveness of MDMA-assisted therapy among people with chronic, treatment-resistant PTSD, including veterans.
+This randomized, double-blind, placebo-controlled trial (n=23) assessed the safety and effectiveness of MDMA-assisted therapy among people with chronic, treatment-resistant PTSD, including veterans.

 Ketamine Infusions for PTSD and Treatment-Resistant Depression